Lucia's Blog: 2021

 CONCLUSION:

 So far, we've considered the characteristics of the Lord's army.
 His army is composed of volunteers led by a perfect commander.
-This army possesses only one weapon.
-It is given no time for “leave.”
+This army possesses only one weapon and is given no time for “leave.”
 Christians are Christ's soldiers engaged in a fierce battle against evil (Ephesians 6:10-18; 1 Timothy 2:3).
 We must suffer hardship as good soldiers of Christ Jesus.
 We must fight the good fight of our faith (1 Tim.
 6:12).
 May we never forget such truths.

 Jesus wants us to join Him in this great battle.
 Jesus said,